leancloud/docs-en/views/realtime-guide-senior.md

 This signature expires in 6 hours, but it becomes invalid once the client has been kicked off (via `POST /1.2/rtm/clients/{client_id}/kick`).
-Signature invalidness does not affect current connected clients.
+Signature invalidness does not affect currently connected clients.

 #### Signatures for Creating Conversations